sendgrid/docs/source/User_Guide/Settings/subusers.md

 1. Navigate to **Settings** and select **Subuser Management**.
 1. Locate the Subuser account you wish to delete and click on the name to view the account details.
 1. On the *Account Settings* page, navigate to the Whitelabel Domain section and then click **Change Sending**.
-1. From the drop-down menus that appear, select a whitelabel domain and/or a whitelabel link to associate with the Subuser account.
+1. From the drop-down menus that appear, select a whitelabel domain and a whitelabel link to associate with the Subuser account.
 1. Once you've made all of your selections, click **Save**.

 {% anchor h2 %}
 Monitoring Subuser email content
 {% endanchor %}

-This feature allows you to recieve a sample of a Subuser's email content to help ensure that the content is not damaging your reputation.
+This feature allows you to receive a sample of a Subuser's email content to help ensure that the content is not damaging your reputation.
 {% warning %}
-One email credit will be charged for every monitor email that is sent
+Each monitor email costs one email credit.
 {% endwarning %}

 The “Collect Sample Rate” is the frequency is the number of emails SendGrid will allow through before copying the email address you set on the next email sent.
 For example, if you set the collect sample rate at 100 then you will receive a copy of every 100th email this Subuser sends.

 {% anchor h2 %}